 EHS (Environmental, health, and safety) software helps organizations to minimize risks and comply with appropriate EHS regulations.
 Therefore, this solution is becoming an essential part of company business models.
-But how do you select the best EHS software from the numerous available options?
+But how do you select the best EHS software for small business and large organizations from the numerous available options?
 This buyer’s guide gives you quick primer on what to look for and what to avoid to help you pick the best EHS software for your company’s needs.

 Get to know each product with free trial

 We advise you to start your search by checking out the free trials of leading apps.
-This will enable you to test drive each system’s functionality and decide if they match your requirements.
+This will enable you to test drive each system’s list of features and decide if they match your requirements.
 You can find out whether the following popular EHS software applications offer a free trial: Gensuite, Incy.io, EHS SmartStart, Papertrail, and IsoMetrix.

 Companies in all industries need to offer a secure working environment, so EHS software can be used in almost any organization.
 The solution can help to analyze risk, establish safety protocols, and perform equipment inspections.
 The following industries commonly use EHS software: